AndreasELindell/chatapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

+This is a simple SignalR chat app using Websockets to .Net backend for direct messaging and live updating of connected users.

+I made this app for learning purposes and hopefully someone trying to learn the basics of SignalR and websockets can find this repo useful.

+You only need to clone repo and run it with instructions below!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.